bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 ### Triggering modals with dropdown items

 Avoid using the `v-b-modal` directive directly on `<b-dropdown-item>` or `<b-dropdown-item-button>` child components.
-The directive attaches itself to the root element of the drodpown item, which is an `<li>`, and not to the child `<a>` or `<button>` elements.
+The directive attaches itself to the root element of the dropdown item, which is an `<li>`, and not to the child `<a>` or `<button>` elements.
 This can cause accessibility issues as the `v-b-modal` directive sees the `<li>` element as non-interactive and changes it's role to be `button`.
 Instead, use `this.$bvModal` to trigger the modal to open via the dropdown item's click
 handler:

 ```html